jtimonen/lgpr/README.md

 R-package for interpretable nonparametric modeling of longitudinal data using additive Gaussian processes.
 Contains functionality for inferring covariate effects and assessing covariate relevances.
 Various models can be specified using a convenient formula syntax.

 ## Getting started
-See overview, tutorials and documentation at https://jtimonen.github.io/lgpr-usage/index.html.
+See overview, tutorials, vignettes and documentation at https://jtimonen.github.io/lgpr-usage/index.html.

 ## Requirements
 * The package should work on all major operating systems.